 In recent news there've been lots of articles about children being over medicated in foster care.
 Here's what I think:

 I think one reason we see a high rate of prescription drugs for our kids is there is such a prevalence of mental illness in foster kids.
 I've seen a lot of "like attracting like" among my kids and other kids in the foster care/ mental health care system (can you say Kleenex girls?).
-2 bipolar parents (or alcoholic or emotionally disturbed or whatever) often means scary genetics for the child.
-Plus being raised by a mentally ill parent, frequently leads to abuse as well.
+2 parents with bipolar disordered (or alcoholic or emotionally disturbed or whatever) often means scary genetics for the child.
+Plus, being raised by a mentally ill parent, frequently leads to abuse as well.
 All leading back to children ending up in foster care.

 I know a lot of times there is a huge resistance to giving children meds, and while I agree that there are times some foster children are over medicated, I also believe that it often means kids are struggling and they can't heal if they feel like they are existing as though they are in the middle of a war zone or they are struggling with basic coping skills, unable to function.